Azure/azure-sdk-for-python/sdk/core/azure-core/README.md

 A new Configuration object provides *no default policies*.
 It is up to the SDK developer to specify each of the policy defaults as required by the service.

-*Configuration should not be exposed part of the public API of the resulting SDK.*
+*Configuration should not be exposed as part of the public API of the resulting SDK.*

 This can be seen in the above code sample as implemented in a staticmethod on the client class.
 The Configuration object does not specify in what order the policies will be added to the pipeline.